avenix/WDK-RED/README.md

 node-red
 ```

+# Visual Programming

 Create an activity recognition chain by dragging elements from the palette and connecting them together.
 Nodes are documented in the [Wearables Development Toolkit documentation](https://github.com/avenix/WDK#application-development).
-The following image shows an activity recognition chain for detecting soccer goalkeeper training exercises using a wearable motion sensor attached to a glove worn by a goalkeeper:
+The following image shows an activity recognition chain for detecting and classifying soccer goalkeeper training exercises using a wearable motion sensor attached to a glove worn by a goalkeeper:

 ![Node-RED flow](images/node-RED-goalkeeper.png)

+# Exporting

 Flows created with Node-RED can be exported over the settings button: